While there are many applications for a host access solution like Inventu Flynet Viewer, the three primary uses are:

 Our latest support, originally built for .NET 4.0 includes a number of enhancements specifically targeted at this significant release.
 These include support for web application project types as well as the new web deployment integration starting with VS2010 that makes it much easier to deploy a web service or web UI application to an IIS web server.

-For more details see: Flynet Viewer 2010 Introduction
+For more details see: Inventu Flynet Viewer 2010 Introduction

 Our template-based application generation currently supports referencing .NET Frameworks 4.8, 4.7, 4.6, 4.5, 4.0, 3.5, 2.0 and 1.1 .NET Framework 1.1 was the first generation option for Flynet Studio and since then we have added support for each new version as it became generally available (or soon after).

-Yes and no. The Flynet Viewer product set does read (and write) screen-based applications that are typically accessed with a terminal emulator by desktop users.
+Yes and no. The Inventu Flynet Viewer product set does read (and write) screen-based applications that are typically accessed with a terminal emulator by desktop users.
 Many developers have struggled to interface to these kinds of applications with a variety of tools and technologies over the years.

-The differences with Flynet Viewer to older toolsets are too numerous to list in an FAQ, but each and every painful aspect of screenscraping has been addressed in the design, tools and features of both the development and runtime environments.
+The differences with Inventu Flynet Viewer to older toolsets are too numerous to list in an FAQ, but each and every painful aspect of screenscraping has been addressed in the design, tools and features of both the development and runtime environments.

 Many skeptics have been surprised and literally delighted to see the difference Flynet can make in a screen interfacing project, and we hope that you will dig a little deeper before rejecting it based on experiences with other tools.